Paraworks/SC1015-mini-project-detecting_toxic_comments/README.md

 ## [mini_proj.ipynb](https://github.com/Paraworks/SC1015-mini-project-detecting_toxic_comments/blob/main/mini_proj.ipynb)
 We will be using the `CountVectorizer` class from the sklearn library to convert the comments into a matrix of token counts.
 This representation will serve as the input features for our model.
 The labels will remain unchaned.

-# Model Training for EDA
+# Logistic Regression Model

 We will be using the `OneVsRestClassifier` from the sklearn library with `LogisticRegression` as the base classifier.
 This approach enables the model to predict multiple labels for each comment.

-# Deep learning model
+# Deep Learning Model

-We will be using tenserflow in order to predict the same dataset in order to see which one is more effective.
+We will be using tenserflow in order to predict the same dataset.

+# Shortcomings

+The datasets corresponding to certain labels are too small, resulting in less than ideal performance.
+The classification method of the dataset also makes it difficult to conduct specific evaluations.

 # Conclusion

-Utilizing a limited training set comprising merely 150,000 data instances, our models have successfully demonstrated a predictive accuracy exceeding 90%.
+Utilizing a limited training set comprising merely 160,000 data instances, our models have successfully demonstrated a predictive accuracy exceeding 90%.
+The deep learning model takes long time to fit, while Logistic Regression is much faster and easier to train.

 # [Simple application](https://github.com/Paraworks/SC1015-mini-project-detecting_toxic_comments/blob/main/core.ipynb)

-This is a simple executable program that can be used directly to detect whether comments are toxic.By perdicting more than six labels.
-We can develop a weighted filtering mechanism to screen these harmful comments.
+This is a simple executable program that can be used directly to detect whether comments are toxic.By perdicting more than six labels, we can develop a weighted filtering mechanism to screen these harmful comments.